Code-Institute-Submissions/skfitness-ms1/README.md

 ## 3. Structure
 ---
-Sk Fitness website structure is designed to provide good ux for users
+SK Fitness website structure is designed to provide good ux for users
 *  Same color schemes will be used throughout website
-*  There will be hover elements on navigation links and footer social icons so taht it is clear what user is selecting
+*  There will be hover elements on navigation links and footer social icons so that it is clear what user is selecting
 *  Call to action buttons on home page for users to easily naviagte to gallery or timetable page

 ## 4. Skeleton